Documentation

 Assemble the printed parts

 Take the screen out of the box and try to glue it as straight and centered as possible.
-Place it in the base and close with the cover.
+Place it in the base and close gently with the cover.
+Be careful as the screen may fall apart easily if force is applied.
+There is no need to remove the plastic piece between in-between the screen and the board.

 Place the PCB in the pcb cover at an angle to guide the USB-C port in the cutout.
 Afterwards push it down to lock it in the base.
 Make sure you’ve already flashed it before as you might need to access the boot button to do so.